ikhwansahalan/22076332_AA1/README.md

 ### Building Decision Trees
 1. Automatically train a full decision tree and prune it to size, selecting split rules to maximize the split decision logworth.
 2. Interactively train a decision tree, and then select candidate split rules from a list.
-3. Use gradient boosting approach to form a single predictive model from a set of decision trees.
+3. Use a gradient-boosting approach to form a single predictive model from a set of decision trees.
 ### Impute, Transform, Regression
 1. Impute values to use as replacements for missing values in the input data.
-We replace missing data because Regression model ignore observations that contain missing values.
+We replace missing data because the Regression model ignores observations that contain missing values.
 2. Transform the input variables to better suit the input data for regression analysis.
 3. Create and add a logistic model.
 ### Comparing Models